bitcoin-resources/bitcoin-resources.github.io/index.md

 [quantum-computing-since-democritus-free]: https://www.scottaaronson.com/democritus/
 [a-new-kind-of-science]: {{ '/books/a-new-kind-of-science' | absolute_url }}

-#### Incerto Series
+#### Nassim Taleb

-[Nassim Taleb][nntaleb] wrote multiple books on one grand idea: highly improbably events, such as the invention of Bitcoin, are almost impossible to predict and ...
-TODO
+Highly improbably events, such as the invention of Bitcoin, are almost impossible to predict.
+However, [Nassim Nicholas Taleb][nntaleb] wrote multiple books on concepts which help to foster a solid understanding of Bitcoin.
+In short, the invention of Bitcoin is a *Black Swan* event resulting in an *antifragile* organism.
+Miners are *"fooled by randomness"* to keep it alive, and participation requires *skin in the game*.

 {% include books.html category='taleb' %}